ElHombreSinNombre/laravel-vue/README.md

     CREATE DATABASE IF NOT EXISTS `laravelvue` COLLATE 'utf8_general_ci' ;
     GRANT ALL ON `laravelvue`.* TO 'default'@'%' ;

+If you prefer you get *.env* and *createdb.sql* configuration files from *laradock-config* repository folder.

 Open **Docker Desktop**, then with CMD launch this commands

     cd laradock